Does a Weighted Blanket Help with Sleep

 In fact, a study on the effects of heavy weighted blankets on insomnia published by the Journal of Sleep Medicine & Disorders found objective evidence that “sleep bout time increased” for subjects who used weighted blankets and that there was “a decrease in movements of participants during weighted blanket use.”

 The same study also reported that participants said they enjoyed sleeping under a weighted blanket because it made it easier to settle down and relax at bedtime.
 They also reported that the quality of their sleep improved and said they felt more refreshed the next day.
 The study concluded that weighted blankets “may provide an innovative, non-pharmacological approach and complementary tool to improve sleep quality”.

 That last sentence is key for people who are concerned about the possible addictive dangers and unpleasant side effects of prescription drugs.
-It’s also a positive because it means that you may use a 10 lb weighted blanket, a 15 lb weighted blanket or a 20 lb weighted blanket in addition to other natural strategies to improve sleep.
+It’s also a positive because it means that you may use a 10 lb weighted blanket, a 15 lb weighted blanket , a 20 lb weighted blanket, or a 25 lb weighted blanket in addition to other natural strategies to improve sleep.